 P.S.
 A couple weeks later I was sitting in church when I would have my question about my salvation experience answered.
 The pastor said that sometimes our salvation experiences are dramatic, yes, but oftentimes the experience is tender.
 Regardless of how God brings you in, you will know if you have genuinely converted if you enter a period of regeneration following your confession and commitment.

 Okay, wow.
-It’s been a couple months since I last left a video.
+It’s been a couple months.
 Where do I start?
 It has been such an amazing journey at this point.
 I would say I can’t even tell you, but I’m going to try to do it anyways.

 There’s this weight bench, right?
 It’s kind of a big thing.. pulleys.. and it’s got 200 lbs worth of plates over here.. you’ve got the bench press.. you’ve got a leg press.
 It’s one BIG unit.
 It’s been down in our basement.
 Well, we had our basement flood last summer.
 That ended up with us getting all new flooring, all across the entire basement which was—thank you Lord—that was fantastic.
 It was a little bit of work on our part, little bit of money on our part, but essentially, we got our basement re-floored and painted.